-- When applied to your skin, coconut oil protects it from the sun’s ultraviolet (UV) rays, which raise your risk of skin cancer and cause wrinkling and brown spots.
+- When applied to your skin, coconut oil protects it from the sun’s ultraviolet (UV) rays, which raises your risk of skin cancer and causes wrinkling and brown spots.

 - Coconut oil has a sun protection factor (SPF) of 7, which is still lower than the minimum recommendation in some countries.

 - Apply a small quantity 15 minutes before going outside and reapply every 2 hours or every hour if you’re swimming or sweating.

 - Yes, coconut oil contains medium-chain triglycerides (MCTs).
 These are fatty acids that are quickly absorbed and can increase the number of calories you burn.

 - One study found that 15- 30 grams of MCTs increased the number of calories burned by an average of 120 over 24 hours.

 - Yes, coconut oil has a very high saturated fat content.
 About 87% of its fat is 42 saturated.

 - Saturated fats retain data structure when heated to high temperatures unlike the polyunsaturated fatty acids found in vegetable oils.